ahennechart/DeepProject/README.md

 ### Usage :

-Datasets are saved for 3 different sizes for a k fold = 5:

-- Image dimension : (32, 32) denoted by 'ck5fold.npy'
-- Image dimension : (64, 64) denoted by 'ck5fold64.npy'
-- Image dimension : (96, 96) denoted by 'ck5fold96x96.npy'

-A DataSet can also be used for a k-fold = 10:

-- Image dimension : (32,32) denoted by 'ck10fold.npy'

 If you want to recreate your own DataSet, first you will have to download Ck+ database.
 Then, change the path directory in "LoadCK.py".
 And finally, uncomment in CNN.py the part "Read and save dataset" and put as comment "Load dataset".